its-bhavya/its-bhavya/README.md

 # 💫 About Me:
-Hi, I'm Bhavya<br><br>I'm a Computer Science undergrad exploring AI and (trying to explore) Web Development. <br><br>When I'm not writing code, I’m either:
+Hi, I'm Bhavya<br><br>I'm a Computer Science undergrad exploring AI and related fields. <br><br>When I'm not writing code, I’m either:
-- editing videos like I’m telling a story in frames,
+- editing videos,
-- deep in a book that makes me forget time, or
+- deep in a book, or
-- journalling in a way that helps me debug thoughts.
+- journalling.

 ## 🌐 Connect with me